SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 The ``userDefinedColorName`` variable is defined as an optional ``String``, with a default value of ``nil``.
-Because ``userDefinedColorName`` is of an optional type, you can use the nil coalescing operator to consider its value.
+Because ``userDefinedColorName`` is of an optional type, you can use the nil-coalescing operator to consider its value.
 In the example above, the operator is used to determine an initial value for a ``String`` variable called ``colorNameToUse``.
 Because ``userDefinedColorName`` is ``nil``,